Research Grants & Scholarship

-AQSG is proud to offer its first grant opportunity funded entirely from earnings of the Endowment Fund.
-The grant is specific to outreach projects instead of quilt research and does not require membership in AQSG.
-The $5,000 grant may be awarded to an individual, a group, an organization or institution with the best proposal for outreach projects that advance the mission of the American Quilt Study Group.
+AQSG is proud to offer grant opportunities funded entirely from earnings of the Endowment Fund.
+The grants are specific to outreach projects instead of quilt research and do not require membership in AQSG.
+Endowment Grants may be awarded to an individual, a group, an organization or institution with the best proposal for outreach projects that advance the mission of the American Quilt Study Group.
 The total amount available is determined annually and announced no later than December 1 each year.
 The amount available for distribution in 2017 is $5,000.

 Lucy Hilty Research Grant